-lit Risk: General Disclosures Qualita Α The general qualitative disclosure requirement with respect to credit risk (excluding counterparty credit risk disclosed in accordance with Table 6), including the: Basel III Regulatory Capital Disclosures: Credit Risk - General Discussions (1) Policy for determining past due or delinquency status; 2019 Annual Report on Form 10-K (2) Policy for placing loans on nonaccrual; (1) Note 1 - Significant Accounting Policies (3) Policy for returning loans to accrual status; (2) Risk Management and Capital section of (4) Definition of and policy for identifying impaired loans (for financial accounting purposes); MD&A (5) Description of the methodology that the bank holding company uses to estimate its allowance for loan and lease losses, including statistical methods used where applicable: 2020 Third Quarter Report on Form 10-Q (1) Note 5 - Allowance for Credit Losses (2) Credit Risk section of MD&A (6) Policy for charging-off uncollectible amounts; and (7) Discussion of the bank holding company's credit risk management policy.
-Quanti В Total credit risk exposures and average credit risk exposures, after accounting offsets in accordance with GAAP, without taking into account the effects of credit risk mitigation techniques (for example, collateral and netting not permitted under GAAP), over the period categorized by major types of credit exposure.
+.
+Cred Qualita it Risk: General Disclosures Qualita Α The general qualitative disclosure requirement with respect to credit risk (excluding counterparty credit risk disclosed in accordance with Table 6), including the: Basel III Regulatory Capital Disclosures: Credit Risk - General Discussions (1) Policy for determining past due or delinquency status; 2020 Annual Report on Form 10-K (2) Policy for placing loans on nonaccrual; (1) Note 1 - Significant Accounting Policies (3) Policy for returning loans to accrual status; (2) Risk Management and Capital section of (4) Definition of and policy for identifying impaired loans (for financial accounting purposes); MD&A (5) Description of the methodology that the bank holding company uses to estimate its allowance for loan and lease losses, including statistical methods used where applicable: 2021 First Quarter Report on Form 10-Q (1) Note 5 - Allowance for Credit Losses (2) Credit risk section of MD&A (6) Policy for charging-off uncollectible amounts; and (7) Discussion of the bank holding company's credit risk management policy.
+Quanti tative В Total credit risk exposures and average credit risk exposures, after accounting offsets in accordance with GAAP, without taking into account the effects of credit risk mitigation techniques (for example, collateral and netting not permitted under GAAP), over the period categorized by major types of credit exposure.
 For example, banks could use categories similar to that used for financial statement purposes.
-Such categories might include, for instance: Basel III Regulatory Capital Disclosures: Credit Risk - General Discussions Loans, off-balance sheet commitments, and other non- derivative off-balance sheet exposures; 2020 Third Quarter Report on Form 10-Q (2) Debt securities; and (1) Note 3 - Investment Securities and Othe (3) OTC derivatives Securities (2) Note 5 - Allowance for Credit Losses С Geographic distribution of exposures, categorized in significant areas by major types of credit exposure.
-Basel III Regulatory Capital Disclosures: Credit Risk - General Discussions 2020 Third Quarter Report on Form 10-Q (1) Note 3 - Investment Securities and Othe Securities(2) Note 5 - Allowance for Credit Losses D Industry or counterparty type distribution of exposures, categorized by major types of credit exposure.
-Basel III Regulatory Capital Disclosures: Credit Risk - General Discussions 2020 Third Quarter Report on Form 10-Q (1) Note 3 - Investment Securities and Othe Securities E By major industry or counterparty type: Basel III Regulatory Capital Disclosures: Credit Risk - General Discussions Amount of nonaccrual loans for which there was a related allowance under GAAP; 2020 Third Quarter Report on Form 10-Q (2) Amount of nonaccrual loans for which there was no related allowance under GAAP; (1) Note 4 - Loans / Leases(2) Note 5 - Allowance for Credit Losses(3) Table 16 - Quarter Not Charge off (3) Amount of loans past due 90 days and on nonaccrual; (3) Table 16 - Quarter Net Charge-off Analysis (4) Amount of loans past due 90 days and still accruing; • (5) The balance in the allowance for loan and lease losses at the end of each period, disaggregated on the basis of the bank's impairment method.
-To disaggregate the information required on the basis of impairment methodology, an entity shall separately disclose the amounts based on the requirements in GAAP; and (6) Charge-offs during the period.
+Such categories might include, for instance: Basel III Regulatory Capital Disclosures: Credit Risk - General Discussions Loans, off-balance sheet commitments, and other non- derivative off-balance sheet exposures; 2021 First Quarter Report on Form 10-Q (2) Debt securities; and (1) Note 3 - Investment Securities and Other (3) OTC derivatives Securities (2) Note 5 - Allowance for Credit Losses С Geographic distribution of exposures, categorized in significant areas by major types of credit exposure.
+Basel III Regulatory Capital Disclosures: Credit Risk - General Discussions 2021 First Quarter Report on Form 10-Q (1) Note 3 - Investment Securities and Other Securities(2) Note 5 - Allowance for Credit Losses D Industry or counterparty type distribution of exposures, categorized by major types of credit exposure.
+Basel III Regulatory Capital Disclosures: Credit Risk - General Discussions 2021 First Quarter Report on Form 10-Q (1) Note 3 - Investment Securities and Other Securities E By major industry or counterparty type: Basel III Regulatory Capital Disclosures: Credit Risk - General Discussions Amount of nonaccrual loans for which there was a related allowance under GAAP; 2021 First Quarter Report on Form 10-Q (2) Amount of nonaccrual loans for which there was no related allowance under GAAP; (2) Note 5 - Allowance for Credit Losses (3) Amount of loans past due 90 days and on nonaccrual; (3) Table 12 - Quarterly Net Charge-off Analysis (4) Amount of loans past due 90 days and still accruing; , muryoro (5) The balance in the allowance for loan and lease losses at the end of each period, disaggregated on the basis of the bank' impairment method.
+To disaggregate the information required on the basis of impairment methodology, an entity shall separately disclose the amounts based on the requirements in GAAP; and S (6) Charge-offs during the period.